camillefrancq/sml5202-final-francq/page3.md

 </style>

 <h2>Fruits and vegetables</h2>
-At a certain point, waffles, beers and fries might need to be compensate by some healthy snacks.
+At a certain point, waffles, beers and fries might need to be compensated by some healthy snacks.
 What is in this case better than a resfreshing fruit or a warming soup full of vitamines made from fresh vegetables bought while wandering through local markets?

 <div class="row">
   <div class="column">